microsoft/SdnDiagnostics/.documentation/Get-SdnNetworkController.md

 ## PARAMETERS

 ### -NetworkController
-One network conroller node name or ip address
+Specifies the name or IP address of the network controller node on which this cmdlet operates.

 ```yaml
 Type: String